Aotearoa Music Photography Awards 2025

 Judge Robert M Knight, said, "shooting in the pit often is intuitive, this one shows the 'hands on' fans excitement at a well known NZ music Festival.
 A joyous, fun time for everyone.
 Joe Walsh's look is one that says "can I stay here a bit longer?"

-People's Choice prize - $250 Prezzy card (like a preloaded debit card).
+People's Choice place - $250 Prezzy card (like a preloaded debit card).
 People's Choice Winner is now announced - Wellington based Nichole Davis, with her portrait of Che Fu performing at Homegrown 2021.
 Congratulations too.
 View all the 2023 entries

 Music Photography Award 2022